roblivesinottawa/immigration_canada_analysis/README.md

 from South America.

-We start the projct by importing the necessary libraries for calculations and plotting.
+We start the project by importing the necessary libraries for calculations and plotting.
 Then we write the necessary code to visualize the data.